zth667/Diverse-Image-Synthesis-from-Semantic-Layout/README.md

-# Photographic Image Synthesis with Cascaded Refinement Networks
+# Diverse Image Synthesis from Semantic Layouts using IMLE

 This is a Tensorflow implementation of Diverse Image Synthesis from Semantic Layouts using IMLE.